amademicnoboday12/CEBench/Readme.md

+CEBench is an LLM benchmarking tookit focusing on cost-effectiveness of LLM pipelines.

-# Configuration Instructions for Benchmarking LLMS
+# Configuration Instructions for CEBench

-This guide provides detailed instructions on setting up and running experiments in the `benchmark_llms` repository.
+This guide provides detailed instructions on setting up and running experiments in the `CEBench` repository.

 ## Getting Started